Ryanfsdf/auto-mouse/README.md

 # AutoMouse

-AutoMouse is a mouse macro program that helps to automate simple repetitive tasks.
-It plays back any recorded mouse movements at an adjustable speed.
+AutoMouse is a mouse recording program that helps to automate simple repetitive tasks.
+It plays back any recorded mouse movements at an adjustable speed and works by using the JNativeHook external library for global event capturing.

 HOW TO USE: To use the program, press record and move the mouse around.
 Press stop when you want the recording to end.
 To save the recording, enter a save file name into the text box and click save.